appharbor/ConsolR/README.md

 * `consolr.password`: The password used for accessing ConsolR (default: "bar").

 Make sure to change these username and password before deploying the application to production servers.

+### AppHarbor

+If you're running your ConsolR-enabled application on AppHarbor you can configure these setting with "Configuration Variables".
+This way you can avoid including sensitive information in your configuration files, which in turn might be tracked in a version control system.

 ##License
 [MIT License](https://github.com/appharbor/ConsolR/blob/master/LICENSE.md)